13th Demi-Brigade of the Foreign Legion: 1977–2011

 Following the independence of the Republic of Djibouti in 1977, the 13e DBLE participated regularly to military or humanitarian missions at the profit of the territories or in the Horn of Africa.

 In 1979, the 4th company was dissolved.
-The company's post of Holl-Holl was ceded to the National Army of Djibouti (AND).
-The regiment then conserved only of the 3rd company, the 2e CT, the CCAS, the squadron and a turning company of the 2nd Foreign Parachute Regiment 2e REP (company detached for 4 months), based in Arta.
+Their post of Holl-Holl was ceded to the National Army of Djibouti (AND).
+The regiment then consisted of only the 3rd company, the 2e CT, the CCAS, the squadron and a company of the 2nd Foreign Parachute Regiment 2e REP on a 4-month rotation, based in Arta.

 The operational engagements succeeded.
 In May 1991 the regiment assured the control of country's border, which were submerged by a massive influx of refugees coming from Ethiopia, while simultaneously rescue collecting some, welcoming others and disarming an Ethiopian division (Operation Godoria (Opération Godoria).
 In March 1992, it would be the turn of Operation Iskoutir (opération Iskoutir).

 In December 1992, its Operation Oryx (opération Oryx), in Somalia, then a couple of month later, Operations of the United Nations in Somalia (ONUSOM II), where the legionnaires of the "13e" served for a first time in their history under the Blue-Helmets (Casque Bleu) of the United Nations U.N.
 In June 1994, the third company was rushed to Rwanda within the cadre of Operation Turquoise (Opération Turquoise) and the regiment participated also to Operation Diapason (Opération Diapason) in Yemen.
 During the same year, in May, the COMPARA (paratrooper company), stationed in Arta and which was armed by the 2nd Foreign Parachute Regiment 2e REP was dissolved.

 It is convenient to add to all these operations, of the punctual assistance brought forth by the regiment to the young Republic during natural catastrophic disasters which saved the latter regularly.
 The legionnaires intervened also within the cadres of assuming relief measures, facing flooding disasters, but also facing dryness, to aid humanly populations affected harshly by weather circumstances as well.
 The 2e CT (works company) was regularly placed on call to execute diverse works, including various numerous constructions on the territory.
 The commemorative steles of the Legion marked the efforts of a section which worked for collective goals and these commemorations can be seen across all routes of the territory.

-in addition, this last specialty, the 2eCT would assume the denomination of 2e CAT (support and works company) by adding two support sections, one composed of six-120mm mortar and the other section composed of 8 missile launcher posts.
+in addition, this last specialty, the 2eCT would assume the denomination of 2e CAT (support and works company) by adding two support sections, one composed of six 120 mm mortars and the other section composed of 8 missile launcher posts.